This blog may contain affiliate links. Read our disclosure policy for more info.

 A good beach for beginner surfers is Ngarunui Beach, just 5 kilometers (3.1 miles) from Raglan.
 Here, more consistent waves mean it’s more of a relaxed surfing experience Plus, during the summer months, lifeguards patrol the beach adding an extra element of security for beginners.

-Beginners should really consider a 2-hour private surf lesson to help them tackle Raglan’s challenging surf.
-Your experienced guide will work with you one on one to improve your surfing skills.
-A 2-hour lesson starts from $152 NZD per person.
+Beginners should really consider a 2-hour surf lesson to help them tackle Raglan’s challenging surf.
+Your experienced guide will work with you to improve your surfing skills.
+A 2-hour lesson starts from only $94 NZD per person and includes your surf board and wet suit.
+You can book online here!

 Related Read: Another surfing beach to check out closer to Auckland is the beautiful Piha Beach!